Classic Ambrosia Salad Recipe

 5. Serve the salad.
 When you are ready to serve the salad, stir it gently.
 If you feel the salad needs more moisture, stir in some of the reserved pineapple juice into the salad a little at a time until it reaches your desired consistency.
 Serve the salad chilled in a large bowl or divide it into cups.
 Garnish with extra cherries, mandarin oranges, and chopped walnuts.

 Since ambrosia salad is such a simple recipe, there are many ways to make it your own!
-Add in some of these favorite fruits and nuts to help boost the best ambrosia salad recipe.
+Add in some of these favorite fruits and nuts to make this the best Ambrosia Salad for you.
 Below are some ideas, but if you have any of your own, let us know in the comments below!

 “We loved this side salad, it was so good!
 The kids ate it like they eat candy!!
 The best replacement for a healthier dessert!”